PV Ratio Formula is Profit Volume Ratio Formula

 What does Break Even Point means?

-Break Even point is the number of sales to be made so that the entity does not incur neither profits or losses.
+Break-even point is the number of sales to be made so that the entity incurs neither profits nor losses.
 So, this is a neutral position.

 BEP in Value = (Fixed Costs/PV ratio)*100